farhanjiwani/QuickSpeedTTV/README.md

 I made this when I just had a newborn and it was hard for me to find any time to play video games, let alone do [my regular Twitch streams](https://twitch.tv/AlfaTrion) so I had to resort to watching VODs of my friends playing games.
 The only time I ended up getting to watch them was during late night feeds for the baby.

 Sometimes if the game was grindy or the streamer wasn't speaking or no story elements were happening, I'd want to not waste precious VOD watching time so I would want to speed things up at those times.
-Using the mouse (or even tabbing around with the keyboard) was too cumbersome, especially for a starving newborn who would barely make it 1 second w/o crying if I took the bottle away, so I came up with this idea.
+Using the mouse (or even tabbing around with the keyboard) was too cumbersome, especially while holding a starving newborn who would barely make it 1 second w/o crying if I took the bottle away, so I came up with this shortcut/hotkey idea.

 ## How to Use

 1. Create a new bookmark in your web browser of choice which allows bookmarklets, such as Google Chrome.
 1. Give the bookmark a name.
     - e.g. `script: QuickSpeedTTV`
-1. For the URL, type `javascript:` as the prefix and paste the entire script after that.
+1. For the URL, type `javascript:` as the prefix and paste the entire _minified_ script after that.
 Now it's a bookmarklet!
+    - `quickSpeedTTV.min.js` contains the minified script
 1. Navigate Twitch to a VOD (video on demand) page.
 1. Activate your bookmarklet as you would normally use a bookmark.
 1. Use the number pad keys as indicated in the table above.